rajsekharde/prometheus-stack-demo/README.md

-# Demo project for testing monitoring stack
+# Prometheus monitoring stack demo
+A small project I built for learning how to use the Prometheus stack for monitoring AWS EC2 instances and docker containers

 ## Tools:
  - node-exporter: host system metrics
  - cadvisor: container metrics
  - prometheus: metrics collection & processing

-## Monitoring using Prometheus UI:
+## Monitoring using Prometheus Dashboard:

+Clone the repository

-Run the project:
+Run the app:

 ```bash
 docker compose up --build -d
 ```

-Visit the Prometheus UI page:
+Open the Prometheus dashboard:

 ```bash
 http://localhost:9090